tonym128/ttech/_posts/2019-12-15-making-a-badge.markdown

 ## Screen speed
 There was actually a worry early on about getting the screen up to speed, and initial tests were showing under 10fps for blank full screen updates.

 Thankfully with a really fast library TFT_eSPI we were able to eek out a lot more speed, and wrapping up some calls, using the screen buffer and a fast lookup table for converting to 16 bit from 256 colour and blitting to the screen helped a lot.
-I also added RLE encoding to the screen so that consecqutive same colours are done in one write.
+I also added RLE encoding to the screen so that consecutive same colours are done in one write.

 ## Custom font
 Because of the cross platform nature, I decided to roll my own font, which turned out great, it worked cross platform without issues and eventually benefited some great optimisations writing directly to my screen buffer and getting almost zero overhead for a screen full of text.